Bylaws

 The Board shall have an Executive Committee consisting of the President, President Elect, Immediate Past-President, Secretary, Treasurer, and Executive Director (as a non-voting member).
 The Executive Committee shall have the authority to act on behalf of the Board and the membership between Board meetings.
 The Board at its next meeting must ratify the action(s) of the Executive Committee; failure of ratification nullifies the action(s) taken by the Executive Committee.

-A Nominating Committee is appointed by the President and submits to the Board nominees for election to available officer and Councillor positions, 60 days prior to the date of election.
+A Nominating Committee is appointed by the President and submits to the members nominees for election to available officer and Councillor positions, at least 60 days prior to the annual meeting.

 ARTICLE X - VOTING AND PARLIAMENTARY AUTHORITY